 support to its planning efforts throughout its history.

 Project Graduation has grown with our student population over the years, and each year it is given a new personality by the senior class planning it.
 (The various themes are evident in the designs from past years.)
 The goal of Project Graduation has always been to provide a safe environment for our seniors on their graduation night, and it has been very successful in that regard.
 Attendance by the graduates from the very beginning has been outstanding.
 The Chapel Hill News reported, after the first Project Graduation in 1993, that “Project Graduation was a resounding success and those who were there Thursday night got in on the ground floor of what promises to be a new graduation night tradition in Chapel Hill.”
-That tradition continues, now in its sixteenth year, thanks to thousands of hours of effort by hundreds of volunteers, and the generous support of numerous individuals and businesses in the community.
+That tradition has continued for over 20 years thanks to thousands of hours of effort by hundreds of volunteers and the generous support of numerous individuals and businesses in the community.